srg-ics-uplb/srg-sp-searcher/README.md

 7. `./reset.sh`

 ## Configuration
-1. Set the username and password in the `app/creds.py`
+1. Set the username and password in `app/creds.py`
 2. To allow upload set `app.config['ALLOW_UPLOAD'] = True` in `app/__init__.py`

 ## Running the app locally